 Here are some quick answers to frequently asked questions about what the CMA designation is, how long it takes to become a CMA, and how much it costs.

-• It takes earning a bachelor’s degree plus 2 years’ work experience to become a CMA.
+• It takes earning a bachelor’s degree plus 2 years’ work experience to become a CMA in addition to passing the Part 1 and Part 2 exams.

-• A CMA in accounting is a Certified Management Accountant.
+• A CMA is a Certified Management Accountant.

 • A CMA is not a license.
-It is a Certified Management Accountant certification that is awarded to accounting professionals that have met certain education, experience, and examination requirements and adhere to strict ethical standards.
+It is a Certified Management Accountant designation that is awarded to accounting professionals who have met specific education, experience, and examination requirements and adhere to strict ethical standards.